micmejia/bible-dump/NKJV/Acts/Acts 20.md

 And when he had said these things, he knelt down and prayed with them all.

 ###### 37
-Then they all wept [^j]freely, and fell on Paul's neck and kissed him,
+Then they all wept freely, and fell on Paul's neck and kissed him,

 ###### 38
 sorrowing most of all for the words which he spoke, that they would see his face no more.
 And they accompanied him to the ship.